jchow97/yt-captions-translator/README.md

 ## Reporting Issues
 If you encounter any bugs, issues, or have suggestions for improving the extension, please feel free to email me at jchow.developer@gmail.com.

+## Publish Status
+This extension is currently not published on the Chrome Web Store because it lacks scalability for many users and a privacy policy.
+Currently, the only translation engine is via DeepL Translator, which only supports 500,000 characters per month.

- *Currently a work in progress.
+ *Feature is currently a work in progress.